ecperth/check-aws-inspector/README.md

   }
 }
 ```
+For more concrete example check out what i did [here](https://github.com/ecperth/check-aws-inspector-test/).

+---
 ### consistency-delay ###
 In my testing i noticed that after a COMPLETE scan status is returned from the ecr api, the findings will take a while to all roll in.
-I added code in my action to re-poll the ecr api for findings once the status is COMPLERE untill it gets the same result set twice.
+I added code in my action to re-poll the ecr api for findings once the status is COMPLETE untill it gets the same result set twice.
 The consistency-delay input is the time between these re-polls.
 15 seconds consistently produced a full set of results for me but i was testing on a image with a lot of vulnerabilities.

 ```
 Polling for complete scan...